engineyard/ey-docs/pages/ssl-certificates.md

 This page describes how to obtain an SSL certificate from a third-party vendor and how to install the certificate on an Engine Yard Cloud environment.

 This page also describes how to use a self-signed SSL certificate.
 A self-signed certificate is a good choice for a staging or development environment where you want to test SSL features, but aren't ready to purchase an SSL certificate.
+See [Install a self-signed certificate][8].